Mokhtaar/Zyda-task/README.md

 - **Switch Themes:** The application provides the ability to switch between themes for a customized visual experience.

-- **Country Details Page:**
-  - Click on a country to access its details page.
-  - The details page includes information about the selected country.
-  - Use the back button on the details page to return to the homepage.

 ## Getting Started

 1. Clone the repository.